kehanlu/server-monitor/README.md

 ### Server

-"Server" means the servers you want to monitor.
+"Server" means the server you want to monitor.

 1. Go to server you want to monitor
     - You have to be sure that `nvidia-smi` command is installed.